 Once my pet has been diagnosed with allergies and an infection, what can we do to help an itchy pet from suffering?

 It is important to allow your veterinarian to assess and make a treatment plan for your pet’s allergy.
-There are many treatments available, and every pet is unique.
+There are many treatments available for pet allergies, and every pet is unique.
 Here is my go-to list for treatment of pet allergies and associated skin infections:

 What are the new treatment options for pet allergies and can they really help?